Kav1n-Lal/desi_rail_chatbot_using_a_dataset/README.md

 ## 🤖 How to Use

-- Upon running the application, you'll be presented with a sidebar providing information about the chatbot and an option to upload a CSV file.
+- Upon running the application, you'll be presented with a sidebar providing information about the chatbot and a selectbox to specify the source station i.e where to start the journey from.
-- Upload a CSV file containing the data you want the chatbot to interact with.
+- If you get import pwd error just refresh the streamlit app.
+- Then another selectbox box appears to specify the destination station.
 - Enter your query or prompt in the input field provided.
-- The chatbot will process your query and generate a response based on the uploaded CSV data and the Llama-2-7B-Chat-GGML model.
+- The chatbot will process your query and generate a response based on the railway CSV data and the Llama-2-7B-Chat-GGML model.

 ## 📖 ChatBot Conversession

 ### ⚡Streamlit ver. on [#v2.0.2.dev20240102](https://github.com/ThisIs-Developer/Llama-2-GGML-CSV-Chatbot/releases/tag/v2.0.2.dev20240102)
 ![ChatBot Conversession img-1 png](https://github.com/ThisIs-Developer/Llama-2-GGML-CSV-Chatbot/assets/109382325/86102dd9-d078-46c5-aa55-dd9fbd7ed2ea)

-## 📌 Important Notes

-- While robust, this chatbot is not a substitute for professional advice.
-- Ensure the CSV file adheres to the expected format for optimal performance.

-## 🤝 Contributing

-Contributions and suggestions are welcome!
-Feel free to fork the repository, make changes, and submit pull requests for improvements or bug fixes.

-## 📄 License

-This project is licensed under the [MIT License](https://github.com/ThisIs-Developer/Llama-2-GGML-CSV-Chatbot/blob/main/LICENSE).